Home Articles FAQ Site Map Partners

 Q. Why do I have to share so much of my judgment (that I spent a fortune getting) with a Judgment Enforcer?
 Why do Judgment Enforcers charge so much?
 It's not fair.
 I paid to get the judgment - why do I have to pay again?

-A: Most Judgment Enforcers know what this feels like, because many judgments are based on theft and fraud.
-Some Judgment Enforcers started their careers by being ripped off by a judgment debtor.
-Such feelings happens to many who "win" a judgment, and then later discovers that does not mean getting paid.
+A: Most judgment enforcers know what this feels like, because many judgments are based on theft and fraud.
+Some judgment enforcers started their careers by being ripped off by some judgment debtor.
+Such feelings happens to many who “win” a judgment, and then later discovers that does not mean getting paid.

 Bill Fason, from the Office Of Judgment Enforcement, once wisely wrote:

 You must pay (time and/or money) to get a judgment.
 Then to get it turned into cash, you must pay again.
-Even without a Judgment Enforcer, you have to pay the courts, Sheriffs, and others - with no guarantee you will be repaid.
-With a Judgment Enforcer you are spared additional time and expenses.
+Even without a judgment enforcer, you have to pay the courts, Sheriffs, and others – with no guarantee you will be repaid.
+With a judgment enforcer you are usually spared additional time and expenses.

 The expenses and hassles of judgment enforcement is covered elsewhere on our site, but let's look at it one more way - converting a piece of paper into cash in your pocket.